HorvathLab/NGS/SCExecute/docs/Usage.md

 Read Group, -G READGROUP, --readgroup=READGROUP

 >  Read group / barcode extraction strategy.
 Options: STARsolo (Cell barcodes added by STARsolo in CB tag of aligned read - reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped), UMI-tools (Cell barcodes from read name added by umi_tools).
+See (Groupind.md)[Read Groups].
 Default: STARsolo.

 Command, -C COMMAND, --command=COMMAND

 > Command to execute for each read-group specific BAM file.
-The BAM filename replaces {} in the command or placed at the end of the command if no {} is present.
+The BAM filename replaces {} in the command or is placed at the end of the command if no {} is present.
 Required.

 --version